-A worm-drive circular saw has a motor in the rear of the saw and use a set of worm gears (so-called because of their spiraling worm shape) by the blade.
-Worm drive saws, which are usually longer, larger, and heavier than sidewinders, tend to reduce speed but increase torque.
+A worm-drive circular saw has a motor in the rear of the saw and uses a set of worm gears (so-called because of their spiraling worm shape) by the blade.
+Worm-drive saws, which are usually longer, larger, and heavier than sidewinders, tend to reduce speed but increase torque (force).
 They also require oil to lubricate the gears, so users should check their oil level daily.

-Bottom line: For speed, size, and ease of maintenance, a sidewinder model is the way to go; for power and torque, worm drive saws reign supreme.
+Bottom line: For speed, size, and ease of maintenance, a sidewinder model is the way to go; for power and torque, worm-drive saws reign supreme.